convox/docs/docs/networking/nlb.md

 ### TLS termination at the NLB

 Attach an ACM or IAM server certificate to a listener with `protocol: tls` and a `certificate:` ARN.
-The NLB terminates TLS and forwards plaintext TCP to the container — backend Services do not need to hold the certificate material.
+The NLB terminates TLS and forwards plaintext TCP to the container, so backend Services do not need to hold the certificate material.

 ```yaml
 services: